xeolabs/xeolabs.github.com/_posts/2013-10-28-scenejs-node-types.md

 [Run this example](http://scenejs.org/examples.html?page=customNodeDefWithPublications)

-# Task Tracking on Nodes
+# Task tracking on nodes

 Sometimes our nodes will run tasks that we'll want to monitor progress on.